Xilinx/Vitis-Tutorials/Hardware_Accelerators/Feature_Tutorials/02-mixing-c-rtl-kernels/README.md

 ### Accessing the Tutorial Reference Files

 1. To access the reference files, type the following into a terminal: `git clone https://github.com/Xilinx/Vitis-Tutorials`.
-2. Navigate to the `mixing-c-rtl-kernels` directory, and then access the `reference-files` directory.
+2. Navigate to the `Hardware_Accelerators/Feature_Tutorials/02-mixing-c-rtl-kernels` directory, and then access the `reference-files` directory.

 ## Building an Application with C++ Based Kernel

 In this step, you will build an application, consisting of host code and a C++ kernel using a makefile.

-For an overview on building an application, refer to the [Building An Application](../Pathway3/BuildingAnApplication.md) lab.
+For an overview on building an application, refer to the [Vitis Flow 1010 Tutorial](https://github.com/Xilinx/Vitis-Tutorials/tree/master/Getting_Started/Vitis) lab.

 ### C++ Based Kernel